Weighting Grades in Blackboard: Weight by Category

 download a copy (instructions open in new window) of your Gradebook to Excel at regular intervals, to provide a backup copy.

-these instructions (page opens in new window) about adding new columns to your Grade Center - and then assign weights to each one.
+these instructions (page opens in new window) about adding new columns to your Grade Center - and then to assign weights to each one.
 Otherwise, you'll need to redo the weighting each time you add a new item that is supposed to count towards the final grade.
 Weighting grades by category is a more flexible approach, since you assign a total percentage weight to all items in that category.
 For example, if you are assigning three essays worth 30 percent of the total grade (combined), you could assign the category of "Essay" to each of those assignments, and set the category weight to 30%.
 If you decided to assign a fourth essay for the course, then Blackboard would recalculate the weight of each individual essay, so that the new total would remain 30%.
-Blackboard actually allows you to combine these two approaches (weighting some grades by category and others by specific item) when modifying the Weighted Total column to calculate grades.
-Because the thinking behind each method is different, we describe the two strategies separately:
+Please choose the sub-page below based on how you plan to weight your grades in Blackboard:

 Weighting Grades by Category